mattfrancis888/shopify-summer-2022/README.md

 ### Proving that it meets accesibility standards:

-Using `axe` I am able to make the site accesibile.
-The remaining warnings are because of chrome extensions and libraries that are not up to date with accesibility standards yet.
+Using `axe` I am able to make the site accessible.
+The remaining warnings are because of chrome extensions and libraries that are not up to date with accessibility standards yet.
+In a business environment, if accessibility is still an issue, I would use a different carousel library that supports accessibility to remove the leftover issues.

 <img src="readmeImg/shopify_accesibility.jpg"/>